ros/urdfdom/README.md

 ### Installing from Source with ROS

 **Warning: this will break ABI compatibility with future /opt/ros updates through the debian package manager.
-Use at your own risk.**
+This is a hack, use at your own risk.**

 This is not best practice for installing, but works.
 This version is for ROS Hydro but should be easily customized for future version of ROS: